 What are the criteria to check before signing a senior dog contract?

-The insurance contract for an older dog is different from that of a young dog.
+The insurance contract for an older dog may be different from that of a young dog.
 We recommend that you request several quotes from different insurance companies to assess and compare the following points:

 The exclusion clauses